dzekelid/versions/_listings/bbc/apis.md

 x-kinRank: "7"
 x-alexaRank: "93"
 tags: Versions
-created: "2018-06-25"
+created: "2018-08-28"
-modified: "2018-06-25"
+modified: "2018-08-28"
 url: https://raw.githubusercontent.com/streamdata-gallery-topics/versions/master/_listings/bbc/apis.md
 specificationVersion: "0.14"
 apis:
-- name: 'BBC Nitro Metadata on editorial programme versions: original, signed, audio-described, etc'
+- name: 'BBC Nitro - Metadata on editorial programme versions: original, signed, audio-described, etc'
-  x-api-slug: bbc-nitro
+  x-api-slug: versions-get
   description: 'The versions feed exposes editorial "Versions" of programmes.
 These
     are concepts used to capture different presentations of an overall programme: for example, versions of a programme may include one with sign language, one with